shsagir/play-area-sync/docs/object-storage.md

 As with S3 it is not possible to list directories.
 You can place an `index.html` file containing your custom listing.

 ### Custom domains

 The Object Storage can only be accessed by HTTP(S) via the standard App name related URL.
 You can currently not route any custom domains.
 Neither you can use your own TLS (SSL) termination here.

+### Case sensitivity

+Same as S3 the Object Storage is case sensitive.
+So you can upload `file` and `FILE` in the same folder.
+Also there is a difference between `https://your-app.objects.frb.io/file` and `https://your-app.objects.frb.io/FILE`.

 ## Alternatives